couchbaselabs/docs-ng/content/couchbase-manual-2.2/views-and-indexes.markdown

  * Number (either integer or floating-point).

-   JavaScript supports a maximum numerical value of 2 **Unhandled:** `[:unknown-tag :superscript]`.
+   JavaScript supports a maximum numerical value of 2 `53`.
 If you are working with numbers larger than this from within your client library environment (for example, 64-bit numbers), you must store the value as a string.

  * String — this should be enclosed by double-quotes and supports Unicode characters and backslash escaping.
 For example: